-The evaluators have selected and tested a sample of 32 test cases from the developer TSF tests.
-The evaluator's sample of developer tests covers all TSF and was performed on a smartcard emulator as well as on the test samples with ICAO Application.
+The evaluators have selected and tested a sample from the developer TSF tests.
+The evaluator's sample of developer tests covers all TSF and was performed on a smartcard emulator as well as on the test samples with the MRTD Application.